 The mission of the planetarium is to provide engaging and informative astronomy education for people of all ages and levels astronomy knowledge in Juneau.
 We serve the public, school classes and community groups at no charge.

 Who owns the planetarium?

-The planetarium digital projector is owned by the Friends of the Marie Drake Planetarium/
+The new planetarium digital projector (and other equipment and supplies) are owned by the Friends of the Marie Drake Planetarium.

 Are you a non-profit?

-Yes the planetarium is a 501(3)(c) non profit - The Friends of the Marie Drake Planetarium.
-It was created in 2011.
+Yes the planetarium is a 501(3)(c) - The Friends of the Marie Drake Planetarium which was created in 2011.